-No other transaction was undertaken by the Company in which any Director or Executive Officers was involved or had a direct or indirect material interest except on the receipt of non-interest bearing loans from the family of Dr. Walter W. Brown.
-On 12 October 2017, the Board approved the conversion of the Company's debt amounting to P250,000,000 to equity at Php 1.13/share based on the 15-day volume weighted average price for the period ending on October 11, 2017.
+No other transaction was undertaken by the Company in which any Director or Executive Officers was involved or had a direct or indirect material interest except as otherwise disclosed.
 Please refer to Note 15 of the accompanying Notes to the Consolidated Financial Statement for a discussion on other Related Party transactions.